10 Best HVAC Companies in Clifton Park, NY

 Look for an HVAC company that employs qualified technicians with the necessary training and licenses.
 In all states, HVAC contractors must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

 There is no state-level HVAC licensing in New York; however, there may be local requirements, so be sure to check with your city or municipal government.
 For example, in some cases, a technician may need a High Pressure Boiler Operating Engineer or Oil Burning Equipment Installer license from the NYC Department of Buildings, or a Certificate of Qualification for Refrigerating System Operating Engineer from the Fire Department of New York.
-Reviewing feedback on Google Reviews, Yelp, the Better Business Bureau (BBB), and similar sites can help your decision.
-Choose a provider with great reviews and reports of positive customer experiences.
+Reviewing feedback on Google Reviews, Yelp, the Better Business Bureau (BBB), and similar sites can help your decision as well.
+Choose a company with great reviews and reports of positive customer experiences.

 Understand Work Details